josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 Takeda out.

--- Screen fade to Black
+-- Adding DIY screen transition

-**Rosa Dietrich:** Squadron Commander, First Officer Dietrich reporting in.
+**Rosa Dietrich:** Squadron Commander, Executive Officer Rosa Dietrich reporting in.

 **Ruby Patton:** At ease, Officer.
 What's the situation report?

 **Rosa Dietrich:** It's been rather hectic, Commander.
 The Dojeer have entered the forward line.

-So far they haven't made any hostile moves, but we're scrambling to set up defenses just in case.
+So far they haven't made any hostile movements, but we're scrambling to set up defenses as a precaution.

 The command ship that General Takeda sent has been staffed and prepped.

 Support is prepared to gather resources for construction.

-**Ruby Patton:** And what has happened to the other squadrons?
+**Ruby Patton:** Have you received reports from the other squadrons yet?

 **Rosa Dietrich:** Ma'am, the other squadrons in the fleet are engaged in other sectors.